The Fly (film series): The remake series

 In 1987, The Fly remake won the Academy Award for Best Makeup in credit of the work of the Makeup team led by Chris Walas and Stephan Dupuis.
 It was also nominated for the BAFTA Award for the Best Makeup and Hair as well as the Hugo Award for the Best Dramatic Presentation.
-Although the press favoured Goldblum's acting, and the Academy Awards entertained the possibility of nominating Goldblum for Best Actor, the situation never occurred.
+Although the press favoured Jeff Goldblum's acting, and the Academy Awards entertained the possibility of nominating Goldblum for Best Actor, the situation never occurred.

 The Fly II has received a 27% approval rating over 15 reviews and scored 23% for audience review on Rotten Tomato.
-Janet Maslin from The New York Times commented the final half hour of the film was "a series of slime-ridden, glop-oozing special effects" and Walas’ directorial work as "competent but hardly clever".
+Janet Maslin from The New York Times commented the final half hour of the film was "a series of slime-ridden, glop-oozing special effects" and Walas' directorial work as "competent but hardly clever".
 David Hughes from Empire Magazine described the story as "unimaginative", saying the movie was "not as tightly scripted or keenly directed as its parent".